Is Opendoor Worth It (And Does It Pay a Fair Price)?

 A hassle-free way to compare your options

-With Clever Offers, you can compare up to 10 competitive offers from local, regional, and national cash buyers — with no added fees or commissions.
+With Clever Offers, you can compare multiple offers from highly rated cash buyers — with no added fees or obligation to move forward.

 You'll get a professional home valuation to help you make an informed decision and a dedicated point of contact to help you navigate the offer process.
-Simply tell us a bit about your home, and we'll do everything we can to ensure you get the best possible offers.
+Simply tell us about your home, and we'll do everything we can to get you the best possible price.

 Compare Cash Offers